Skip to content

 How to go from tutorials to your own project

-I got this question on Twitter: how to go projects from tutorials?
+I got this question on Twitter: how to go from tutorials to projects?

 I think it’s interesting because I believe that to really learn a technology you need to build something with it.